 She holds a B.A. in Classics (University of Alberta, 1985), an M.A. in Greek and Roman History (University of Toronto, 1991) and a Ph.D in Greek Art and Archaeology (University of Toronto, 2002).

-In her research Alison explores Greek religion, iconography and intercultural relations between Greece and the ancient Near East.
-She is venturing into the field of Classical Reception with a new project on New Zealand artist Marian Maguire (b.
+In her research Alison explores ancient Greek religion, iconography and intercultural relations between Greece and the ancient Near East.
+She is also exploring the field of Classical Reception with a project on New Zealand artist Marian Maguire (b.
 1962).

 Her presentation is titled "Myth, theophany or epiphany?
 Ambiguity in mid-6th c BCE Athenian black figure vase painting".